14 In-Demand Marketing and Creative Jobs for 2024

 Creative directors with this level of experience also must work well with different project teams, especially IT, as well as meet with clients and upper management to explain strategies and solutions.

 Whether it’s targeting specific customers or running marketing campaigns, marketing directors are in demand and can expect a competitive salary.
-They direct market messaging activities and supervise a marketing team responsible for developing promotional communications strategies and materials for a company or product.
+Part strategists and part managers, they direct marketing messaging activities and supervise a marketing team responsible for developing promotional communications strategies and materials for a company or product.
 Marketing directors prepare long- and short-term marketing plans, budgets and pricing policies.
 Communication skills are key, as is knowledge of the creative side of marketing and design.
 Some companies require an MBA as well.

 Information architects work to shape the flow and feel of a website to ensure it’s easy to use and navigate, from constructing pages to defining content strategy, design features and user paths.
 These professionals need a solid understanding of site design and user interface design processes and methodology, as well as experience with information architecture software.
 Most companies look for an advanced degree in human-computer interaction or a related field, and expertise with user experience is always a plus.